 It’s no secret that construction is one of the more dangerous industries to be employed in the United States.
 Even with the continuous industry changes and adapted safety protocols, workers are still at risk of injury, and even death.
-If you’ve been injured in a construction accident, our Philadelphia construction accident lawyers are prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.
+If you’ve been injured at a worksite, our Philadelphia construction accident lawyers are prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.

 Approximately one in ten construction workers are injured every year.
 While many of these victims are able to recover and return to work, this is not always the case.
 There’s a possibility of not being able to return to your previous position or not being able to work in construction anymore.

 You’re likely wondering about the events that caused your accident to occur in the first place.
 In order to understand why you were injured, let’s take a look at some of the most common construction-related accidents.

 According to the United States Department of Labor’s Occupational Safety and Health Administration (OSHA), 21.1 percent of worker fatalities occurred in this field in 2016.
 Many of these accidents and deaths are related to a disregard for proper safety procedures and protocols—which means they could have been prevented.